powsybl/powsybl-diagram/docs/network_area_diagrams/styleProvider/styleProvider.md

 Branches which are overloaded are marked with class `nad-overload`.
 If default CSS is used, this leads to a branch yellow-blinking.

 ### Subnetworks
-If the SvgParameters attribute `highlightGraph` is set to `true`, the highlight classes for voltage level nodes and branches are based on the corresponding subnetwork.
+If the SvgParameters attribute `highlightGraph` is set to `true`, a simplified duplicate of the graph is displayed, containing only branches and voltage level nodes.
+The classes added by the style provider for this duplicate are based on the subnetwork corresponding to each element.
 With default CSS used, this leads to subnetworks being highlighted:
 ![subnetworks](/_static/img/subnetworks.png)